PSCC-Org/D2LReplaceStrings/README.md

 * Quizzes - header/footer
 * Quicklinks

-> DO NOT USE replace strings in the Content tool.
-Recent versions of the Learning Environment have changed the way strings work (they don't) in this tool!
+> DO NOT USE replace strings in Content files.
+The LE renders Replace Strings in content files when you save the file, so the content is not dynamic!

 ##Examples